SPECIAL

 'The Employee Hate Site': A disgruntled

-past (or present) employee reserves a variation of your company
+past (or present) employee reserves a variation of your company name to

-(a critical site which is not found easily is less damaging).
+which is not found easily is less damaging).

 4.

-'The 'Sucks' Site': Similar to
+'The 'Sucks' Site': Similar to #3, an

-internet phenomenon.
-In fact many savvy web users make it a habit
+phenomenon.
+In fact many savvy web users make it a habit to see if a

-to see if a company 'sucks' web site exists before buying a product
+company 'sucks' web site exists before buying a product on-line.
+For

-from 'coolpooltable.com', he first checks to see if 'coolpooltablesucks.com'
+'coolpooltable.com', he first checks to see if 'coolpooltablesucks.com'

 exists and contains any negative feedback.